The Idea of a First Race

 Even after running her first half-marathon last fall, Beth Probst of Iron River, Wisconsin, says she feels uncomfortable calling herself a runner.
 "I like to be good at what I do," she says.
 "If I'm not trying to be a runner, I don't have to justify being mediocre at it."
 Runners of all levels often equate the phrase with speed.
 But in reality the words represent a lifestyle.
 Probst should embrace her new identity, says Kamphoff, of The Runner's Edge in Mankato, Minnesota.
 Acknowledging one's effort has benefits: "You start eating better, boosting core strength, telling people about running," she says.
 "That's what makes you a 'real' runner."

-More: 5 Ways to Find Motivation to Run
+More from ACTIVE: 5 Ways to Find Motivation to Run

 Rewire Your Brain